kris-nader/scTherapy/README.md

 <p align="center">
 <img src="https://github.com/kris-nader/TBD/blob/main/example_ensemble.png">
 </p>

+Users have the option to choose between two options: making predictions to target the entire malignant tumor mass or exploring clonal lineages to predict combination therapies aimed at targeting specific subclones.
-To predict single agent therapies, [Tutorial on predicting monotherpies using malignant specific DEG](#tutorial-on-predicting-monotherpies-using-malignant-specific-DEG)
+	1. A tutorial on prediciting single agent therapies: [Predict monotherapies using malignant specific DEG](#predict-monotherapies-using-malignant-specific-DEG)

-To predict combination therapies, [Tutorial on predicting combination therapies using subclone specific DEG](#tutorial-on-predicting-combination-therapies-using-subclone-specific-deg).
+	2. A tutorial on prediciting combination therapies: [Predict combination therapies using subclone specific DEG](#predict-combination-therapies-using-subclone-specific-deg).
 This includes infering clonal architecture within the malignant cluster identified in step 1.2.

-## Tutorial on predicting monotherpies using malignant specific DEG
+## Predict monotherapies using malignant specific DEG
 ### Step 1.3: Extract malignant cluster specific DEG
 At this point, users can use TBD to predict monotherapies to target the malignant cluster identified in step 1.2
 ```R